apluslms/a-plus-rst-tools/README.md

 ```
 * deadline_all: Revealed after the exercise deadline, and all deadline extensions granted to any student on the course.
 An additional delay can optionally be provided as an argument.
 See instructions above.
+* deadline_or_full_points: Same as deadline, but also revealed after the student has achieved full points from the
+exercise.
+An additional delay can optionally be provided as an argument.
+See instructions above.
 * completion: Revealed after the student has used all submissions or achieved full points from the exercise.